john-weathers/john-weathers/README.md

 ### Hi there 👋

+I started developing software in June 2022.
+I am currently looking for a full-time position as a software developer/engineer (web development has been my area of focus).
+For the projects I have done to this point, I have primarily used the MERN stack, however, I am continually working on building my skills.
+Some of my current learning pipeline includes TypeScript, PostgreSQL, and diving deeper into React frameworks, likely using Remix for my next project.

+If you are interested, feel free to check out my portfolio website: johnweathers.dev

 <!--
 **john-weathers/john-weathers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.